-It is a main vector of malaria in the forested areas in central India, Himalayan foot hills and in eastern India (Nanda et al 2000).
+It is a main vector of malaria in the forested areas in central India, Himalayan foot hills and in eastern India (Nanda et al., 2000).
 It is also found in other parts such as in Gujarat but its role in malaria transmission is doubtful.
-Studies in Orissa recorded that the species shows a small peak in its density in April just after the winter season when temperature rises, and a second higher peak in October during monsoon (Fig. 27).
-In Bhabar area of Uttarakhand, the adult An. fluviatilis density was observed to be low ranging from 0 to 1/man hour (PMH) but high during the month of October (1.7 PMH) and November (2.3 PMH).
-In the terai area, An. fluviatilis density was observed high in October (10.7 PMH) and March (9.7 PMH) whereas in rest of the months its density varied from 0.3 to 5.6.
-Average density of An. fluviatilis in the forest area ranged from 13.3 to 82.2.
+Studies in Orissa recorded that the species shows a small peak in its density in March just after the winter season when temperature rises, and a second higher peak in September during monsoon (Fig. 26).
+In bhabar area of Uttaranchal, the adult An. fluviatilis density was observed to be low ranging from 0 to 1/man hour but high during the month of October (1.7/man hour) and November (2.3/man hour).
+In the terai area, An. fluviatilis density was observed high in October (10.7) and March (9.7) whereas in rest of the months its density varied from 0.3 to 5.6.
+Average density of An. fluviatilis in forest area ranged from 13.3 to 82.2.
 Adult resting catches revealed endophilic behaviour of this species.

-In an entomological study, carried out in various

-Fig. 27: Seasonality of An. fluviatilis in mining areas of Orissa physiographic areas of District Kheda in Gujarat from 1989-91, the indoor resting density of An. fluviatilis was maximum in hilly area 0.57 PMH, followed by canal-irrigated area 0.03 PMH, coastal area 0.02 PMH and riverine area 0.01 PMH.
+In an entomological study carried out in various physiographic areas of District Kheda in Gujarat from 1989-1991, the indoor resting density of An. fluviatilis was maximum in hilly area (0.57/man hour), followed by canal-irrigated area (0.03/man hour), coastal area (0.02/man hour) and riverine area (0.01/man hour).
 Considerable resting was observed in outdoor natural shelters as well as artificial pit shelters.
-In the natural shelters, maximum density was recorded from hilly area 0.73 PMH and 2.48 PMH in artificial pit shelters.
+In the natural shelters, maximum density was recorded from hilly area (0.73/man hour) and 2.48/man hour in artificial pit shelters.

 In a study carried out in the Sardar Sarovar Narmada Project area in Gujarat, indoor resting density of An. fluviatilis was high at the dam site than surrounding villages.
-Variable density was found in both areas throughout the year with two peaks, first during February-April and second in October.
-Density of An. fluviatilis ranged from 0.5 to 12 PMH at the dam site and 0.2 to 1.8 PMH in the adjoining villages which reflects high breeding potential at the dam site.
-Further, it was observed that prevalence of An. fluviatilis was higher during winter season (Fig. 28).
+Variable density was found in both areas throughout the year with two peaks, first during February- April and second in October.
+Density of An. fluviatilis ranged from 0.5 to 12 per man hour (PMH) at the dam site and 0.2 to 1.8 PMH in the adjoining villages which reflects high breeding potential at the dam site.
+Further, it was observed that prevalence of An. fluviatilis was higher during winter season (Fig. 27).